tasket/Qubes-VM-hardening/README.md

 ### Limitations

-vm-boot-protect relies mostly on the guest operating system's own defenses, with one added advantage of root fs non-persistence provided by the Qubes template system.
-This means that attacks which can somehow undermine the guest OS, i.e. by damaging the private fs itself or quickly exploiting network vulnerabilities, could conceivably still persist at startup.
+vm-boot-protect relies mostly on the guest operating system's own defenses, with one added advantage of root volume non-persistence provided by the Qubes template system.
+This means that attacks which can profoundly undermine the guest OS, i.e. by damaging the private filesystem itself or quickly re-exploiting network vulnerabilities, could conceivably still persist at startup.

 Further, if the user configures a vulnerable app to run at startup, this introduces a malware risk -- although not to the VM's whole execution environment if no privilege escalation is available to the attacker.

 ### Notes
 * Disabling the Qubes default passwordless-root is necessary for this project to have a meaningful impact.
 Here are two recommended ways:
    1. [Enabling dom0 prompt for sudo](https://www.qubes-os.org/doc/vm-sudo/#replacing-password-less-root-access-with-dom0-user-prompt)
-   2. Uninstall the `qubes-core-agent-passwordless-root` from the template.
+   2. Uninstall the `qubes-core-agent-passwordless-root` package from the template.
 After doing this, you will have to use `qvm-run -u root` from dom0 to run VM commands as root.

 * The service name has been changed from `vm-sudo-protect` in pre-release to `vm-boot-protect`.
 The install script will automatically try to disable the old service.